The goal of Getting Ahead:

 They are on a journey to become financially self-sufficient.

-A Circles Leader leads, receives and gives support within the Circle.
+A Circles Leader leads, receives and gives support within the circle.
 The Leader works with their Allies to build his or her plan and uses their lived knowledge and skills as problem solving tools for individual goals and poverty issues in the community.
 There they will have the opportunity to harness the knowledge they gain from their increased social capital and support systems, engage in long-term positive reciprocal relationships and move towards long-term financial self-sufficiency.

 Contact me TODAY if you’re interested in the next Getting Ahead workshop!